 for the detection of deletions or duplications in the human BRCA1

 gene are point mutations, none of which will be detected by MLPA.
 It is therefore recommended to use this SALSA MLPA probemix in combination with sequence analysis.

-Please note that this probemix is for In Vitro Diagnostic use (IVD) in the countries specified at the end of this product description.
-In all other countries, the product is for Research Use Only (RUO).
+Please note that this probemix is for in vitro diagnostic (IVD) use in the countries specified at the end of this product description.
+In all other countries, the product is for research use only (RUO).

-genes account for about 20 to 25% of hereditary breast cancers and about 5 to 10% of all breast cancers.
+genes account for about 20-25% of hereditary breast cancers (Easton 1999) and about 5-10% of all breast cancers (Campeau et al. 2008).
 In addition, mutations in the BRCA1

 The great majority of germline defects in the BRCA1